vandit98/deep-learning-algorithm/Activation_functions/README.md

 Zero-Centered: No, not zero-centered.

-Advantages:
+__Advantages:__
-Fast and computationally efficient due to simplicity.
+    -> Fast and computationally efficient due to simplicity.

-Mitigates vanishing gradient problem for positive inputs.
+    -> Mitigates vanishing gradient problem for positive inputs.

-Promotes sparsity, leading to more efficient representations.
+    -> Promotes sparsity, leading to more efficient representations- sparsoty means that not all nuerons will be activated (due to negative being zero).
+This helps in the decreasing complexity and computation.

-Disadvantages:
+__Disadvantages:__

-Not zero-centered, which may lead to issues in optimization, especially for certain types of networks.
+    ->Not zero-centered, which may lead to issues in optimization, especially for certain types of networks.

-Can suffer from the "dying ReLU" problem, where neurons may become inactive during training and stop learning.
+    -> Can suffer from the "dying ReLU" problem, where neurons may become inactive during training and stop learning.

+#### Leaky relu

+it solves the duying nueron problem.